PlayStation 2: Development

-The PlayStation 2 was officially unveiled at the Tokyo Game Show on 20 September 1999, in the presence of around 1,500 journalists.
-Although no physical console was shown and the name had yet to be finalised, Sony presented a series of visually striking—if somewhat overstated—technical demonstrations that generated considerable media attention.
-A press release issued the same day described the hardware as featuring "the world’s fastest graphics rendering processor", capable of producing "movie-quality 3D graphics in real time".
+The PlayStation 2 was officially unveiled at the Tokyo Game Show on September 20, 1999, in the presence of around 1,500 journalists.
+Although no physical console was shown and the name had yet to be finalized, Sony presented a series of visually striking—if somewhat overstated—technical demonstrations that generated considerable media attention.
+A press release issued the same day described the hardware as featuring "the world's fastest graphics rendering processor", capable of producing "movie-quality 3D graphics in real time".
 One of the event's most symbolic moments came when Sony president Norio Ohga expressed pride in formally associating the Sony name with the PlayStation brand—a notable reversal from the company's cautious stance during the development of the original console, when concerns about entering the video game industry had led executives to distance the corporate brand from the project.
 By this point, the PlayStation had sold over 50 million units worldwide and become one of Sony's most profitable divisions, accounting for roughly a quarter of their operating income.
 Shortly after its unveiling, Sony announced a major restructuring that included workforce reductions and a shift in focus towards PlayStation as a core part of the company's future.
-Kutaragi, once considered a maverick for championing the original PlayStation, remarked: "We’re just going to be forced to educate the Sony Corporation a bit".
+Kutaragi, once considered a maverick for championing the original PlayStation, remarked: "We're just going to be forced to educate the Sony Corporation a bit".